 Northern Dynasty is focused on designing, permitting, building and operating the Pebble Project.
-The Company’s goals are to secure a project partner and initiate permitting by the end of 2017, with a project that is smaller than previously contemplated.
+The Company initiated permitting by the end of 2017, with a project that is smaller than previously contemplated.

 - more than 10 years and over US$150 million spent on environmental and socioeconomic studies to support project design and permitting;

 The Pebble Project must satisfy permitting requirements at three levels: federal, state and local (borough).
 The process will involve some 11 regulatory agencies, 60+ categories of permits and significant ongoing opportunities for public involvement.
-This process will be led by the US Army Corps of Engineers (the “Corps of Engineers”).
+This process is being led by the US Army Corps of Engineers (the “Corps of Engineers”).

-The Pebble EIS will determine whether sufficient evaluation of the project's environmental effects and development alternatives has been undertaken.
-It will also provide the basis for federal, state and local government agencies to make individual permitting decisions.
+The Pebble EIS determines whether sufficient evaluation of the project's environmental effects and development alternatives has been undertaken.
+It also provides the basis for federal, state and local government agencies to make individual permitting decisions.

 The Alaska Department of Natural Resources Large Mine Permitting Team is responsible for coordinating state permitting activities for large mine projects within the state.

-To satisfy permitting requirements under NEPA and other regulatory statutes, the Pebble Partnership must provide:
+To satisfy permitting requirements under NEPA and other regulatory statutes, the Pebble Partnership provided: